Sleepyico/Sleepyico/README.md

 - 🔭 Currently working on personal projects.<br>

-- 🌱 Learning and improving into a Full-stack development.<br>
+- 🌱 Learning and improving into a Full-stack/Game development.<br>

-- 🥅 2023-2024 Goals: Contribute more into publc and self projects.<br>
+- 🥅 2024-2025 Goals: Finalize started projects fully.<br>

-- 👨‍💻 My upcoming and current projects are and will be listed on my website.<br>

 - 🎨 I know creating and maintaining Games, websites, discord bots, and etc...<br>
      + You can get access to my work on [Patreon](https://patreon.com/babyiconical) <br/> or view my [Shop](https://iconical.gumroad.com)